liabru/jquery-match-height/README.md

 ### Features

+- match the heights of elements anywhere on the page
 - row aware, handles floating elements
 - responsive, automatically updates on window resize (can be throttled for performance)
 - handles mixed `padding`, `margin`, `border` values (even if every element has them different)